 (It's a good idea to also set the laptop Desktop Background to black.)

-- Double click the small 'Patch Window' to open the free-floating patch window, and drag to the Extended Desktop, which is the display to be calibrated.
+- Click the small 'Patch Colour Window' to open the free-floating patch window, and drag to the Extended Desktop, which is the display to be calibrated.

 (A double click on the free-floating patch window will remove the window border.)